cern-cta/CTA/maintd/README.md

 - `RepackReportRoutine`
   - Takes care of the repack reporting.
 - `ArchiveInactiveMountActiveQueueRoutine`
   - Handles jobs owned by dead archive mounts.
 The routine requeues dead jobs from active queue table to the pending queue table.
-Only jobs for which reporting did not start yet are selected.
+  - Only jobs for which reporting did not start yet are selected.
 Jobs in reporting stage, will be picked up again for reporting automatically.
+  - After all cleanup has been done, the respective (MOUNT_ID, QUEUE_TYPE) row will be deleted from MOUNT_QUEUE_LAST_FETCH tracking table and further cleanup will be prevented.
 - `RetrieveInactiveMountActiveQueueRoutine`
   - Handles jobs owned by dead retrieve mounts.
 The routine requeues dead jobs from active queue table to the pending queue table.
-Only jobs for which reporting did not start yet are selected.
+  - Only jobs for which reporting did not start yet are selected.
 Jobs in reporting stage, will be picked up again for reporting automatically.
+  - After all cleanup has been done, the respective (MOUNT_ID, QUEUE_TYPE) row will be deleted from MOUNT_QUEUE_LAST_FETCH tracking table and further cleanup will be prevented.
 - `RepackArchiveInactiveMountActiveQueueRoutine`
   - Handles jobs owned by dead repack archive mounts.
-The routine requeues dead jobs from active queue table to the pending queue table.
+  - The routine requeues dead jobs from active queue table to the pending queue table.
+  - After all cleanup has been done, the respective (MOUNT_ID, QUEUE_TYPE) row will be deleted from MOUNT_QUEUE_LAST_FETCH tracking table and further cleanup will be prevented.
 - `RepackRetrieveInactiveMountActiveQueueRoutine`
   - Handles jobs owned by dead repack repack retrieve mounts.
-The routine requeues dead jobs from active queue table to the pending queue table.
+  - The routine requeues dead jobs from active queue table to the pending queue table.
+  - After all cleanup has been done, the respective (MOUNT_ID, QUEUE_TYPE) row will be deleted from MOUNT_QUEUE_LAST_FETCH tracking table and further cleanup will be prevented.
 - `ArchiveInactiveMountPendingQueueRoutine`
   - Handles jobs owned by dead archive mounts.
-The routine requeues dead jobs from pending queue table after they have been requeued previously to the same mount which is now dead.
+  - The routine requeues dead jobs from pending queue table after they have been requeued previously to the same mount which is now dead.
+  - After all cleanup has been done, the respective (MOUNT_ID, QUEUE_TYPE) row will be deleted from MOUNT_QUEUE_LAST_FETCH tracking table and further cleanup will be prevented.
 - `RetrieveInactiveMountPendingQueueRoutine`
   - Handles jobs owned by dead retrieve mounts.
-The routine requeues dead jobs from pending queue table after they have been requeued previously to the same mount which is now dead.
+  - The routine requeues dead jobs from pending queue table after they have been requeued previously to the same mount which is now dead.
+  - After all cleanup has been done, the respective (MOUNT_ID, QUEUE_TYPE) row will be deleted from MOUNT_QUEUE_LAST_FETCH tracking table and further cleanup will be prevented.
 - `RepackArchiveInactiveMountPendingQueueRoutine`
   - Handles jobs owned by dead repack archive mounts.
-The routine requeues dead jobs from pending queue table after they have been requeued previously to the same mount which is now dead.
+  - The routine requeues dead jobs from pending queue table after they have been requeued previously to the same mount which is now dead.
+  - After all cleanup has been done, the respective (MOUNT_ID, QUEUE_TYPE) row will be deleted from MOUNT_QUEUE_LAST_FETCH tracking table and further cleanup will be prevented.
 - `RepackRetrieveInactiveMountPendingQueueRoutine`
   - Handles jobs owned by dead repack repack retrieve mounts.
-The routine requeues dead jobs from pending queue table after they have been requeued previously to the same mount which is now dead.
+  - The routine requeues dead jobs from pending queue table after they have been requeued previously to the same mount which is now dead.
+  - After all cleanup has been done, the respective (MOUNT_ID, QUEUE_TYPE) row will be deleted from MOUNT_QUEUE_LAST_FETCH tracking table and further cleanup will be prevented.
 - `DeleteOldFailedQueuesRoutine`
   - Deletes all jobs which hang in the failed queue tables for too long (2 weeks).
 - `CleanMountLastFetchTimeRoutine`
-  - Deletes all mount heartbeat entries for which the mount was not active since a very long time (e.g. 4 weeks; longer than the time limit defined for the collection routines).
+  - Deletes all tracking MOUNT_QUEUE_LAST_FETCH entries for which the mount was not active since a very long time (e.g. 4 weeks; longer than the time limit defined for the collection routines).